Published on 22 Jan 2022

 Today, Prof Miao is a world authority on human-centred AI and is well-known for her impactful AI research in health, ageing, education and digital industry.
 The ageing-in-place platforms and AI wellness games she developed for those suffering from chronic diseases have benefitted over 10,000 senior citizens so far.
 Now, Prof Miao is busy working on ways to alleviate the burden of neurodegenerative diseases, frailty and caregiving.

-She is the President’s Chair Professor and Chair at the School of Computer Science and Engineering (SCSE) at NTU, and her contributions to the field of AI – particularly in the development of elder care – are innumerable.
+She is the President’s Chair in Computing Science and Senior Deputy Dean of the School of Computer Science and Engineering (CCDS) at NTU, and her contributions to the field of AI – particularly in the development of elder care – are innumerable.
 She founded Singapore’s first university-based centre for AI-empowered solutions for challenges relating to ageing populations, the Joint NTU-UBC Research Centre of Excellence in Active Living for the Elderly (LILY).

 Prof Miao has put Singapore on the global AI map after leading the effort to establish the Alibaba-NTU Singapore Joint Research Institute, where she currently also serves as Founding Director.
 She was named in the inaugural “Singapore 100 Women in Tech” by the Infocomm Media Development Authority and Singapore Computer Society (SCS), and “Professional of the Year” at the SCS IT Leaders Awards 2020.